cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 the nonces used so that the same nonce is not used with multiple plaintexts.
 It also has an interface for exporting secret values, as described in {{hpke-export}}.
 See {{hpke-dem}} for a description of this structure and its interfaces.
-As is standard with AEAD interfaces, HPKE decryption fails when the underlying AEAD decryption fails.
+HPKE decryption fails when the underlying AEAD decryption fails.

 The constructions described here presume that the relevant non-private parameters (`enc`, `pskID`, etc.) are transported between the sender and the